ESIvy/esivy.gihub.io/content/posts/install-favicon-wordpress.md

 ---
-title: Install a Favicon on WordPress tutorial (2012 and other themes)
+title: "Install a Favicon on WordPress tutorial (2012 and other themes)"
 date: '2014-11-22T21:42:19-06:00'
 status: publish
 path: /install-favicon-wordpress